 Lone working is discouraged wherever possible, but due to the services we carry out, we recognise that this is not always avoidable.
-As we have many employees who work alone, we operate a lone worker personal monitoring alarm system called 'Skyguard'.
+As we have many employees who work alone, we operate a lone worker personal monitoring alarm system through Skyguard / PeopleSafe.